Southern Illinois University

 Ecology

-In biology class at Beavercreek High School, I learned that the scientific discipline which most closely aligned with my nature-study interest was called "ecology."
-During summer after my junior year (1965), my parents sent me to participate for ten weeks in an ecological research program, sponsored by the National Science Foundation, at the Mountain Research Station of the University of Colorado's Institute of Arctic and Alpine Research.
-Weekdays called for working high above timberline, assisting with a floristic survey of the tundra on Niwot Ridge (at left).
-Weekends were free for ad lib tramping about the surrounding landscape.
+During my junior year (1965), I was accepted into a summer-long ecological research program, sponsored by the National Science Foundation, at the Mountain Research Station of the University of Colorado's Institute of Arctic and Alpine Research.
+Weekdays took me above timberline, assisting with a floristic survey of plant life on the alpine tundra of Niwot Ridge (at left).

 Top of page